wtsanshou/Coding/README.md

 >>### 1.3.2 Probability Theory
 >>>#### 1.3.2.1 Random
 >>>#### 1.3.2.2 Permutation and Combination
-* <a href="Mathematics/ComputationalFeometry/ProbabilityTheory/PermutationAndCombination/HrDiwaliLights.md">Hr.
-Diwali Lights</a>
-* <a href="Mathematics/ComputationalFeometry/ProbabilityTheory/PermutationAndCombination/HrSherlockAndPermutations.md">Hr.
-Sherlock And Permutations</a>

 >>### 1.3.3 Analytic Geometry
 * <a href="Mathematics/ComputationalFeometry/AnalyticGeometry/HrFindThePoint.md">Hr.
 Find the Point</a>
 * <a href="Mathematics/ComputationalFeometry/AnalyticGeometry/HrSherlockAndMovingTiles.md">Hr.
 Sherlock and Moving Tiles</a>